manova01/deployment/README.md

 model.pkl: Pre-trained machine learning model. yellow_tripdata_2023-05.parquet: Sample data file (not included in the repository).
 Contributing
 Contributions are welcome!
-Please create an issue or submit a pull request for any feature requests or bug fixes.###
+Please create an issue or submit a pull request for any feature requests or bug fixes.

-### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.